ajain-us/NetflixSummaryExtensionWT/README.md

 ## About
-This project is an extension for Chrome.
+This project is an extension for the Chrome web browser.
 It works when you are on Netflix in Google Chrome.
+This will NOT work for any app versions of Netflix.
 The menu allows you to generate a summary of what the current show is about or a review based the consensus online.

 ## Downloading
 By following the intructions below, you will generate a key that gives the ability to externally call Google's AI, Gemini.
 Following these steps will ensure that you will not be billed for the use of your key.